Freddie Mercury

 Freddie Mercury with his boarding school friends

 In the boarding school, Farrokh became passionate about music: he was particularly influenced by Bollywood singer Lata Mangeshkar.
-Upon arriving in Bombay, he began taking piano lessons and later got hooked on rock 'n' roll.
+Once in Bombay, he began taking piano lessons and later got hooked on rock 'n' roll.
 At 12, he mastered the guitar and formed a band with friends called The Hectics.
-He admitted that he had a poor understanding of music theory, but he devoted every spare minute to writing songs.
+He admitted he had little understanding of music theory, but he devoted every spare minute to writing songs.

 The Hectics band